 A series of outstanding musical performances by internationally acclaimed artists

-In 1958, Rockefeller chemist Theodore Sedlovsky, an ardent music lover, invited a group of his musician friends to perform in the new auditorium, and the Rockefeller Concert Series was born.
+In 1958, Rockefeller chemist Theodore Shedlovsky, an ardent music lover, invited a group of his musician friends to perform in the new auditorium, and the Rockefeller Concert Series was born.
 After beloved concert-goer Peggy Rockefeller, wife of honorary chairman and life trustee David Rockefeller, passed away in 1996, President Torsten Wiesel proposed that the concerts be renamed in her honor.
 For many years, Dr. Shedlovsky put together spectacular concerts, presenting high-caliber musicians and ensembles.
 Later, he entrusted the concert management to his colleague Gerald Edelman, a Nobel Prize-winning neuroscientist.
-Currently organized by Professor George N. Reeke, Jr., The Peggy Rockefeller Concerts remain a faculty initiative, exemplifying the important partnership of science and music.
+Currently organized by Emeritus Professor George N. Reeke, Jr., The Peggy Rockefeller Concerts remain a faculty initiative, exemplifying the important partnership of science and music.